thenorili/PulseAudio-Record-In-and-Out/README.md

 ### PulseAudio-Record-Output-and-Input

-I have done it at last. "pacmd list-sources" shows that my stereo monitor's index=0 and my microphone's index=1.
+I have at last conquered pulseaudio.
+With this I can record input and output in one stream while both are in use e.g. by discord.

 Adding this to the end of /etc/pulse/default.pa FINALLY permitted me to AT LAST record mic input and computer output.